 Aspiring service advisors could gain valuable career knowledge through an undergraduate degree program in automotive management.
 Students at the associate's degree level learn the fundamentals of business management, automotive technology and marketing.
 Graduates may be prepared for entry-level careers.
 Bachelor's-level programs focus largely on automotive repair and sales, and they could lead to mid-level positions.
-Many programs offer internships that allow students to gain experience.
+Many programs offer and require internships that allow students to gain experience.

 Associate's Degree in Automotive Management